| On April 10, 1892, the

 hands twice before O.A.
 Parker became owner of it.
 He moved his business down where

 the hotel and cafe now stand, on the east side of Main Street.
+From all records, the City hall (present Library) is the

 oldest building in town.
 Although it was erected on what is a part of the present